Welcome to Gothic: the Lion Age

 As a game explicitly about characters and their personal struggles, Gothic may deal with serious topics.
 For the most part, you will set your own pace about the kinds of themes and struggles your character will endure by the choices you make during Character Creation.
 It is important to understand, however, that Gothic: the Lion Age plots may involve sensitive and controversial topics.
 The setting is intended to be one of difficult moral choices against a setting that is dark and emotional at times.
 Our intention is to explore those themes respectfully and seriously by treating them neither gratuitously nor shying away from those topics.

 All players have access to a number of options to communicate the level of comfort that they have with a given topic, as well as various agreed out-of-character signals to control their exposure to these themes as they deem it necessary.
-Our Code of Conduct has more details on this subject, under “Player Comfort”.
+Each theater will have a unique Code of Conduct designed for the comfort of their player base.

 Religion and the struggle against sin are major elements of Gothic.
 Certainly not all characters need be religious or pious in nature to participate, and characters who are not add an important element to the setting as well.
 It’s also possible that you’d like to portray a religious character, but have reservations for whatever reason in participating in things that feel like real-life religion.
 It’s perfectly okay to declare in-character that you will be visiting “the convocation across town” instead of the one being put on at game if you would prefer an IC excuse to skip the Convocation (religious gathering) for personal reasons.